View of Split on a 3-Day Split, Itinerary, Croatia

 Main square inside Diocletian's Palace, Peristyle, in Split, Croatia

 Split dining varies from traditional cuisine to international fare.
 Being on the sea, fresh fish is a staple on most Split, Croatia restaurant menus.
-The delectable pasta dishes and pizza offerings can be attributed to the Italian influence, but with a flare that is distinctly Dalmatian.
+The delectable pasta dishes and pizza creations can be attributed to the Italian influence, but with a flare that is distinctly Dalmatian.

 Amazing Mazzgoon, Split, Croatia

-Sip After-dinner Drinks
+Sip Some Split Drinks

 DAY 2 – Split Like a Local